 The "--dangerous" flag allows you to install Snap packages that are not available on the Snap Store.

-3. Launch the Tidal Hi-fi App
+3. Launch the Tidal Hi-Fi App

 Open your terminal and type: tidal-hifi.
 Or you'd search for "Tidal Hi-fi" in your application launcher (depending on your desktop environment), and click on the icon to start the app.